 The Christmas edition of the Radio Times is traditionally its best-selling one of the year.
 It was even rumoured that some of the trade unionists had been keen to get their dispute resolved because they feared the public would turn against them if they were deprived of their favourite festive magazine.
 Even on weeks when the Radio Times was printed during the dispute, several editions were in a curtailed 20-page version limited to basic listings, without the usual accompanying articles.

 The striking printers and compositors had been demanding a weekly wage of £8, but eventually settled for a minimum of £7 15s, linked to the cost of living.
-When it appeared in newsagents on December 22nd, the 1950 Christmas Radio Times had an illustration of the nativity scene on its front cover and, inside, a picture of King George VI reading his Christmas Day message.
+When it appeared in newsagents on December 22nd, the 1950 Christmas Radio Times (pictured above) had an illustration of the nativity scene on its front cover and, inside, a picture of King George VI reading his Christmas Day message.

 At that time the Radio Times was owned directly by the BBC, which had started the magazine in 1923 because newspapers refused to print radio listings, fearing that promoting the radio would lead to a decrease in their sales.
 It remained in BBC ownership until 2011, when a reorganisation saw it transferred to a newly-formed publishing company.

 The magazine reached its peak in the late 1980s, with the Christmas 1988 double issue selling more than 11 million copies.
 Circulation dropped after 1991 when deregulation of the market meant that other magazines were allowed to print full listings for all TV and radio programmes, including BBC channels.
-With the growth of the internet, listings are now available online and modern TV sets can display electronic programme guides at the push of a button.
+With the growth of the internet, listings are now available online and today’s digital TV sets can display electronic programme guides at the push of a button.